aishincp/Covid-Data-Analysis/README.md

 - ###### *Initial Data*:
   The dataset columns included as: __Add screenshot of the dataset first five columns and also columns__
 - ###### *Filtering**:
-  Focused on COVID-19 deaths, cases and vaccinations, I filtered the data to include relevant columns and removed any aggregate data like 'World', 'International', or income-based groupings, which mostl contains missing values.
+  Focused on COVID-19 deaths, cases and vaccinations, filtered the data to include relevant columns and removed any aggregate data like 'World', 'International', or income-based groupings, which mostly contains missing values.

 ## 4. SQL Queries and Data Manipulation
 #### Database Setup:
 - ###### *Environment Setup*:
   __SQL Server Management Studio (SSMS)__
 - ###### *Database*:
-  Created a database named 'PortfolioProjects' with tables for 'CovidDeathsLatest' and 'CovidVaccinationsLatest'.
+  Created a database named as 'PortfolioProjects' with tables for 'CovidDeathsLatest' and 'CovidVaccinationsLatest'.

 ![image](https://github.com/user-attachments/assets/9c600f38-2cfb-43a5-a228-dfe6ed96f7e7)